 "The awards are very inclusive," says Jansie Niehaus, executive director of the National Science and Technology Forum (NSTF), which plays a consultative and lobbying role on behalf of its Seti members.

 Niehaus says that the awards don't "belong" to any one organisation but are co-ordinated among numerous stakeholders.
-Mail & Guardian and Business Report.
+Particular award categories are sponsored by the NRF, Eskom and the Technology and Human Resources for Industry Programme (Thrip) of the department of trade and industry.
+The event and publicity are predominantly sponsored by BHP Billiton, NRF, South African Agency for Science and Technology Advancements (Saasta), Eskom, Thrip, the department of science and technology, the Council for Scientific and Industrial Research (CSIR), the Mail & Guardian and Business Report.
 In addition, NSTF member organisations sponsor tables at the gala dinner, making it a community event.

 The adjudication panel is also inclusive and members are elected from various constituencies within the Seti community, including the science councils, business, civil society, higher education, professional associations and representatives from the individual award sponsors.